-A banner on the hulking warehouse in downtown Detroit proudly boasts of the bookseller’s international reputation: “Named #2 book store in the world by Business Insider.”
+A banner on the hulking warehouse in downtown Detroit proudly boasts of the bookseller’s international reputation: “Named #2 book store in the world by Business Insider.” buy nexium over the counter

 Another banner reads: “Named one of the world’s coolest bookstores.”

-But the iconic John K. King Used & Rare Books is violating a city ordinance for failing to get a permit to hang the banner on its building along W. Lafayette, according to a letter from Mayor Mike Duggan’s administration.
+But the iconic John K. King Used & Rare Books is violating a city ordinance for failing to get a permit to hang the banner on its building along W. Lafayette, according to a letter from Mayor Mike Duggan’s administration. buy plavix over the counter

 If the banner isn’t removed by midnight tonight, the letter warns that the city may take legal action.

-The Buildings, Safety Engineering and Environmental Department (BSEED) made similar threats to property owners over murals along the popular Grand River Creative Corridor in October before Mayor Duggan backed down.
+The Buildings, Safety Engineering and Environmental Department (BSEED) made similar threats to property owners over murals along the popular Grand River Creative Corridor in October before Mayor Duggan backed down. buy premarin over the counter

 Mayor Duggan’s office said the city has tried to work the book store, giving them an extension of nearly two months to remove the banners or pay $268 for an inspection fee.